DaviXG7/DaviXG7/README.md

 Studying programming since 2022

-- 🔭 Currently working on XG7Plugins
+- 🔭 Currently working on XG7Plugins and roblox game development
 - 🌱 Learning about how to progress...
 - 💬 Ask me about Java, TypeScript, Redis, SQL...
 - 🟢 I'm Brazilian :3